 I give a few individual sessions a month, including mentoring people specialising in teaching/coaching/HR.
 Email me for more information and to book (see Contact tab above).

 General Research & Consulting

-I work as a consultant for corporations, social enterprises, and non-profits on projects concerning menstruation and menopause.
+I work as a consultant and researcher for corporations, social enterprises, and non-profits on projects concerning menstruation and menopause.
 I bring:

 - Extensive knowledge and experience.

 - An international network of contacts in the field.